 - 2.1 This policy has due regard to all relevant legislation and statutory guidance including, but not limited to, the following:

 - Education Act 1996

 - Equality Act 2010

 - The Education (Pupil Registration) (England) Regulations 2006 (As amended)

 - The Children (Performances and Activities) (England) Regulations 2014

 - Children and Young Persons Act 1963

 - DfE (2024) 'Working together to improve school attendance'

-- DfE (2034) 'Keeping children safe in education 2022 2024'
+- DfE (2024) 'Keeping children safe in education 2024'

 - DfE (2016) 'Children missing education'

 - 2.2 This policy operates in conjunction with the following school policies:

 - Safeguarding Policy

 - Complaints Procedures Policy

 - Behaviour Policy

 - SEND Policy

 - Supporting Pupils with Medical Conditions Policy

-3.0 Roles and Responsibilities
+3.0 Roles and responsibilities

-- 3.1 The Local Governing Board has overall responsibility for: - Monitoring the implementation of this policy and all relevant procedures across the school. - Monitoring and promoting the importance of good attendance through the school's ethos and policies. - Monitoring the provision of attendance training for all relevant staff that is appropriate to their role. - Regularly reviewing attendance data. - Monitoring that the implementation of this policy, as written, does not discriminate on any grounds, including, but not limited to, ethnicity/national origin, culture, religion, gender, disability, or sexual orientation. - Responding to complaints regarding this policy as outlined in the school's Complaints Procedures Policy. - Having regard to 'Keeping children safe in education' when deciding to safeguard and promote the welfare of children. - Monitoring there is a Children Missing Education process in place and that this is regularly reviewed and updated. - 3.2 The headteacher is responsible for: - The day-to-day implementation and management of this policy and all relevant procedures across the school.
+- 3.1 The Local Governing Board has overall responsibility for: - Monitoring the implementation of this policy and all relevant procedures across the school. - Promoting the importance of good attendance through the school's ethos and policies. - Arranging attendance training for all relevant staff that is appropriate to their role. - Working with the Attendance Lead to set goals for attendance and providing support and challenge around delivery against those goals. - Regularly reviewing attendance data. - Sharing effective practice on attendance management and improvement across Trust schools. - Ensuring that this policy, as written, does not discriminate on any grounds, including, but not limited to, ethnicity/national origin, culture, religion, gender, disability, or sexual orientation. - Handling complaints regarding this policy as outlined in the school's Complaints Procedures Policy. - Having regard to 'Keeping children safe in education' when deciding to safeguard and promote the welfare of children. - Ensuring there is a Children Missing Education Process in place and that this is regularly reviewed and updated. - Ensuring school staff receive adequate training on attendance

+3.2 The headteacher is responsible for: